Sam3448/SpamFilter/README.md

 This project aims to improve the performance of spam filters, most of which are based on statistical models. **I first introduce deep learning models for text to classification, and then innovatively introduce IR techniques for noise reduction.**

 I use precision as the evaluation metric, as it can show the FP rate of the spam filter.
 The results of both LSTM and CNN models gets much better than the baseline model, which is Naive Bayes.
 CNN reaches about **98%** percent of precision in both datasets.
 And noise reduction module based on Elasticsearch further helps the models, with precision improved to nearly **99%**.
-More detailed information can be reached from: [homepage](http://weichengzhang.co/src/paper/Capstone_final_report.pdf) or [homepage](http://weichengzhang.co).
+More detailed information can be reached from: [paper link](http://weichengzhang.co/src/paper/Capstone_final_report.pdf) or [homepage](http://weichengzhang.co).

 All copyright reserved to Weicheng Zhang.